rodionpotachin/iot-air-quality-healthlamp-project/README.md

 **Main observations and results:**

-1. Sample # 1: CO2 and fine particles (PM2.5/PM10) levels have pretty similar behaviour.
+1. Sample # 1: The CO2 and fine particle (PM2.5/PM10) levels behave quite similarly.
 However, there is no real correlation between these measurements.
-Fine particles in clusters 2, 3 follow the CO2 level and propose a basic theory that people's presence disturb fine particles and increase their level in the air.
-At the same time, clusters 1 and 4 clearly show that PM2.5/PM10 is not really affected by people's presence.
-Looks likely it’s more affected by the outdoor conditions (wind speed and directions, weather in general, etc.) and potential industrial pollutant.
+The fine particle levels in clusters 2, 3 follow the CO2 level and propose a basic theory that people's presence disturbs fine particles and increases their level in the air.
+At the same time, clusters 1 and 4 clearly show that PM2.5/PM10 levels are not really affected by people's presence.
+It looks likely that it gets affected by outdoor conditions (wind speed and directions, weather in general, etc.) and potential industrial pollutants.
-2. Sample # 2: There is a good correlation between CO2, Humidity and Temperature levels (Cluster 1 and 2).
-The only outlier here is the green cluster.
-Have a look at the measurements at the time between Sep 30 and Oct 1 (the humidity level shows a clear peak while CO2 constantly decreases).
+2. Sample # 2: There is a strong correlation between CO2, Humidity and Temperature levels (Cluster 1 and 2).
+The only outlier here is the green cluster (have a look at the measurements at the time between Sep 30 and Oct 1.
+The humidity level shows a clear peak while the CO2 constantly decreases).
-3. Sample # 3: There is a some kind of correlation between Humidity and fine particles level.
+3. Sample # 3: There is some kind of correlation between Humidity and Fine particle levels.
 The only robust cluster here is cluster # 1.
-It says that low humidity level means low fine particles level (in our experiment).
+It shows that low Humidity levels are linked to low Fine particle levels (at least in our experiment).

 Finally, here is the correlation analysis summary: